Search

 In 1904, at the end of his twelve years, he married Kathleen Lynch, who had been born in 1885 in Tralee, and he then re-engaged in the army for another period of service.
 Their first child was born in Dover in 1905.
 In November, Thomas sailed for the Punjab (now in Pakistan but then part of India).
 His wife was allowed to accompany him.
 In January 1907 he made paid Lance Corporal.
 In 1907 he spent ten weeks in hospital at Gharial with enteric fever, which was spread by poor hygiene or sanitation.
 In 1908, on two occasions he lost good conduct stripes, for neglect of duty and being absent from duty.
 Despite this, in January 1911 he was promoted to Corporal.
 The couple had three more surviving children born in India.
 In March 1912 they went to Rangoon (now in Burma but then considered as part of the Indian Empire) and another child was born there at the end of the year.
 In January 1914 the family started the three-week voyage home and Thomas was discharged on termination of his second period of engagement, after total service of 21 years 200 days, on 18th February.

 In August, as a reservist, he would have been recalled.
 He re-enlisted in Leeds (Number 214) and was posted to Tralee in the 7th Battalion, a newly raised service battalion, of his former regiment.
 The battalion soon moved to the Curragh, the large military camp near Dublin, and then in May 1915 to Basingstoke.
 After very hard training, the battalion embarked in July 1915 from Liverpool, disembarking after ten days at Mudros on the Aegean island of Lemnos, where disease reduced the battalion strength from 1000 to 800 men.
 The battalion landed at Suvla Bay in Gallipoli on 7th August 1915, taking severe casualties, partly because a number of other battalions of the division had landed on the wrong beaches.
-Thomas was killed in action two days later and is commemorated on the Helles Memorial, at the southern end of the Gallipoli peninsular.
+Thomas was killed in action two days later and is commemorated on the Helles Memorial, at the southern end of the Gallipoli peninsular, with the rank of Corporal.

 We thank T. G. FitzGibbon for the following detail on Thomas’ children.